graphql-rules/graphql-rules/docs/rules/01-naming/naming-fields-args.md

 While it's possible to use `under_score` in those languages, people tend to stick to `camelCase`.
 If you find any statistics related to the usage of `camelCase` and `under_score` in any programming language, please let us know.

-Also if you look at GraphQL sources and find [IntrospectionQuery](https://github.com/graphql/graphql-js/blob/master/src/utilities/introspectionQuery.js), you see that its fields and arguments are written using `camelCase` as well.
+Also, if you look at GraphQL sources and find [IntrospectionQuery](https://github.com/graphql/graphql-js/blob/master/src/utilities/introspectionQuery.js), you see that its fields and arguments are written using `camelCase` as well.

+This rule can be validated using `graphql-eslint`, read more about [`naming-convention`](https://github.com/dotansimha/graphql-eslint/blob/master/docs/rules/naming-convention.md) rule.